hmis-tools/hmis-api-server/docs/API.md

 OpenHMIS API Reference Documentation
 ====================================

-_(Note: The latest development version of this documentation is always available [on GitHub](https://github.com/PCNI/OpenHMIS/blob/feature-compass_schema/docs/API.md).)_
+_(Note: The latest development version of this documentation is always available [on GitHub](https://github.com/PCNI/OpenHMIS/blob/master/docs/API.md).)_

 The OpenHMIS API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that works as you would expect if you are familiar with other RESTful APIs.

-Requests to URLs returns JSON objects.
+Requests to URLs return JSON objects.
 For intermediate URLs, these objects are lists, and the contents of the list are sub-objects of whatever type would be fetched by extending the URL with the natural next component.
 For example, assuming that